This sweet, tight crumb Perfect White Birthday Cake will rival any bakery cake! It’s the most delicious layer cake I’ve made in years!

 I headed to the blog of my friend, Amanda, knowing the cake baker extraordinaire of I am Baker fame, would have an exquisite white cake recipe.
 And that it was.
 This Confetti Cake is another wonderful celebratory cake!

 Tips for Making an Exquisite White Layer Cake

 This basic recipe is from Cook’s Illustrated, and I followed Amanda’s explicit instructions and a truly heavenly cake was the result.
 Frosted with a vanilla bean buttercream, I must say this rivals any chocolate number I’ve made of late.

 The crumb was perfect and that leftover chocolate mousse cake was ignored (and it was darned tasty, too).
 The birthday boy got his wish.
 And Miss Katie was on cloud nine, too.
 This White Birthday Cake was a huge hit.
-This will be my go-to white cake recipe from now on.
+From now on, this will be my go-to white cake recipe.

 More Recipes You’ll Love:

 The Best Yellow Birthday Cake with Chocolate Icing from Noble Pig is another classic birthday cake, but you might want to veer from the expected and try this Momofuku Birthday Cake from Brown Eyed Baker.
 Or for a fun alternative and bake up some Birthday Cake Mix Cookies from Crunchy Creamy Sweet.